tbass134/DogBreedDectector/post.md

 ```

 First we take our `base_model`, which is Xception, then, `Freeze` the layers.
 This means that we won't do any training on those layers, since they have already been trained.
-Next, we'll take the output from the `base_model` and add
+Next, we'll take the output from the `base_model` and add the followin layers:
 * [BatchNormalization](https://keras.io/layers/normalization/)  - applies a transformation that maintains the mean activation close to 0 and the activation standard deviation close to 1.
 * [GlobalAveragePooling2D](https://keras.io/layers/pooling/) layer  - reduces the number of parameters to learn.
 * [Dropout](https://keras.io/layers/core/#dropout) - randomly turns off inputs to prevent [overfitting](https://en.wikipedia.org/wiki/Overfitting).